Modular connector: Powered version of RJ11

-In the powered version of the RJ11 interface, pins 2 and 5 (black and yellow) may carry low voltage AC or DC power.
+In the powered version of the RJ11 interface, pins 2 and 5 (black and yellow) may carry low-voltage AC or DC power.
 While the telephone line on pins 3 and 4 (red and green) supplies enough power for most telephone terminals, old telephone terminals with incandescent lights, such as the Western Electric Princess and Trimline telephones, need more power than the phone line can supply.
 Typically, the power on pins 2 and 5 is supplied by an AC adapter plugged into a nearby power outlet which potentially even supplies power to all of the jacks in the house.

 Compatibility with structured cabling

 Structured cabling networks adhering to ANSI/TIA-568, ISO/IEC 11801 (or ISO/IEC 15018 for home networks) are widely used for both computer networking and analog telephony.
 These standards specify the T568A or T568B wiring arrangements compatible with Ethernet.
-The 8P8C jack used by structured cabling physically accepts the 6-position connector used by RJ11, RJ14 and RJ25.
-Only RJ11 and RJ14 have full electrical compatibility because Ethernet-compatible pin-outs split the third pair of RJ25 across two separate cable pairs, rendering that pair unusable by an analog phone.
+The 8P8C jack used by structured cabling physically accepts the 6-position connector that fits RJ11, RJ14 and RJ25.
+Only lines 1 and 2 have electrical compatibility, with T568A wiring, and only line 1 with T568B wiring, because Ethernet-compatible pin assignments split the third pair of RJ25 across two separate cable pairs, rendering that pair unusable by an analog phone.
+(With T568B wiring, a telephone may connect to line 3 as line 2.)
 Both the third and fourth pairs of RJ61 are similarly split.
 The incompatible T568A and T568B layouts were necessary to preserve the electrical properties of the third and fourth pairs for Ethernet, which operates at much higher frequencies than analog telephony.
 Because of these incompatibilities, and because RJ25 and RJ61 were never very common, the T568A and T568B conventions have largely displaced RJ25 and RJ61 for telephones with more than two lines.